Hostels in the U.K. ★☆☆

 Increasingly, hostels provide all bedding, including sheets (in the old days, they'd just give you a blanket), but it still behooves you to bring your own sleep sack (kind of like a thin sleeping bag made out of a sheet).
 Note: Do not bring your own sleeping bag.
 Many hostels have a rule against using them—and for a very good reason.
 (Two words: bed bugs.)

 Plenty of hostels also offer private accommodationssleeping 2–4 people (with or without attached private bathroom) at rates competitive with cheap hotels—an excellent choice for families.

 You get a bed—usually a bunk bed— in a shared dorm, though, again, private rooms are usually also available.

-The cheapest hostels are on an a la carte model, chargeing extra for every little thing, including WiFi (£1-£4) and breakfast.
+The cheapest hostels are on an a la carte model, charging extra for every little thing, including WiFi (£1-£4) and breakfast.

 Other hostels throw in the WiFi and breakfast for free.
-Some even have amenties like free soft drinks, salsa lessons, and other perks.
+Some even have amenities like free soft drinks, salsa lessons, and other perks.